Sebastiano Montelupi: Career

 As a merchant, Montelupi traded with Italy, Germany, England, Austria and Russia.
 As a banker, his clients included the papal nuncios at the Polish court.
 In 1574, the city reimbursed Montelupi a little over fl.1,827 for his contributions to the ceremony of receiving and performing hommage to the new king, Henry III; these contributions included a yard and a half of red Chinese cloth for the dish holding the keys to the city, and a number of vermeil vessels and a large silver vase that were presented to the king.
 In 1581 Montelupi advanced fl.3,000 to King Stephen Báthory to help finance that year's campaign against Muscovy.
 Towards the end of his life he became court banker to King Sigismund III, and consul of the Italian community in the capital.
 In the 1580s he funded the publication of work by the Franciscan writer Annibale Rosselli.
 He died in Kraków on 18 August 1600, aged 84, leaving an estate valued at fl.150,000.
-He was succeeded by his nephew and adopted heir, Valerio Tamburini Montelupi (Walerian Montelupi, 1548–1613), who thus became the richest citizen in Kraków.
+He was succeeded by his nephew and adopted heir, Valerio Tamburini Montelupi (1548–1613), who thus became the richest citizen in Kraków.

 Master of the Royal Post

 From 1568 Montelupi was the postmaster general of the Polish Royal Post (succeeding Pietro Maffon), running one public service to Vilnius (in three weeks) and another to Vienna and Venice (in ten days).
 These services were suspended in 1572 and when resumed in 1574 were reserved for the carriage of royal messages.
 In 1583 he was confirmed as the royal postmaster general by the new king, Stephen Báthory, on condition he maintain public deliveries between the major cities of the Polish–Lithuanian Commonwealth, and an international service to and from Venice at least twice each month.
 His position enabled Montelupi to provide high-level information services for correspondents including the Medici in Florence and the Fugger in Augsburg.

-At Sebastiano's death the postmastership also passed to his nephew Valerio, and in time to Valerio's descendants, the last postmaster of the dynasty being Carlo Montelupi de Mari (Karol Montelupi, died 1662).
+At Sebastiano's death the postmastership also passed to his nephew Valerio, and in time to Valerio's descendants, the last postmaster of the dynasty being Carlo Montelupi de Mari (died 1662).
 Another Italian, Angelo Maria Bandinelli, then became royal postmaster general.